kyma-project/kyma/docs/03-tutorials/00-observability/obsv-01-observe-application-metrics.md

    The Prometheus UI shows a new value every 10 seconds upon refreshing the page.

 4. If you don't want to proceed with the following tutorial, [clean up the configuration](obsv-05-clean-up-configuration.md).

+## Limitations

+The configured memory limits of the Prometheus and Prometheus-Istio instances limit the number of time series samples that can be ingested.
+The amount of generated time series in a Kyma cluster is depending on the following factors:

+* Number of Pods in the cluster
+* Number of Nodes in the cluster
+* Amount of exported (custom) metrics
+* Label cardinality of metrics
+* Number of buckets for histogram metrics
+* Frequency of Pod recreation
+* Topology of the Istio service mesh

+The default resource configuration of the monitoring component in the production profile is sufficient to serve 800K time series in the Prometheus Pod and 400K time series in the Prometheus-Istio Pod.

+The number of ingested time series samples can be taken from the `prometheus_tsdb_head_series` metric, which is exported by the Prometheus itself.
+Furthermore, the [TSDB Status](http://localhost:9090/tsdb-status) page helps to identify expensive metrics.